-Complaint: A document filed by a complainant or persons with legal authority to act for the complaint; or a verbal complaint transcribed or signed by the Title IX Coordinator alleging a violation of this Policy and requesting that the University investigate the allegation of the Policy violation.
-A complaint begins the complaint resolution process as set forth in section XI (B) Complaint and Notice of Allegations below.
+Formal Complaint: A document filed by a complainant or signed by the Title IX Coordinator alleging a violation of this Policy and requesting that the University investigate the allegation of the Policy violation.
+A formal complaint begins the complaint resolution process as set forth in section XI (B) Formal Complaint and Notice of Allegations below.

-Sexual Misconduct: As used in this Policy, sexual misconduct means the following forms of sex discrimination and other misconduct: Title IX Sexual Harassment, Non-Title IX Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, Stalking,1 and Sexual Exploitation, as each of those terms is defined below.
+Sexual Misconduct: As used in this Policy, sexual misconduct means the following forms of sex discrimination and other misconduct: Title IX Sexual Harassment, Non-Title IX Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, Stalking, and Sexual Exploitation, as each of those terms is defined below.